TAMS-Group/tiago_bartender/README.md

-# thiago_world
+# tiago_world

-Gazebo worlds, models, and launch files for our robot bartender demo, first to be shown with Thiago at IROS-2018 in Madrid.
+Gazebo worlds, models, and launch files for our robot bartender demo, first to be shown with Tiago at IROS-2018 in Madrid.